 Site security is critical.
 It is something that is often taken for granted but it’s the difference between getting your orders and enquiries and potentially none, as well as having a risk to your brand reputation created at the same time!

-Who does website advancement involve?
+Who does small business website maintenance and advancement involve?

 High-level athletes can’t possibly do everything themselves when training to surpass their limits.
 They have a whole team around them, keeping track of various metrics and making suggestions to make them the best that they can be.